 VR 3-DoF, 8K, 17:00, 4-channel interactive audio.

 Framed as a futuristic spin on an art appraisal show (imagine Antiques Roadshow gone off the rails), the work introduces a young woman who brings in a painting inherited from her grandmother.
 Sentimental value quickly gives way to financial desire when it turns out the work holds special significance: it depicts Abel Tasman, the 17th-century Dutch explorer known for being the first European to reach Tasmania and New Zealand, reanimated after a catastrophic flood has submerged large parts of the Netherlands.
 His new mission?
 To discover fresh land for a displaced Dutch population.
-The viewer steps into a fictional museum where this speculative future begins to unfold, but there’s little time to engage.
-The show is frequently interrupted by pop-up advertisements, which dangle hollow promises of consumer comfort in the face of impending ecological disaster.
-Fehres and Conroy deliberately embrace these visual intrusions as familiar, absurd, and strikingly effective storytelling tools.

 THE WORLD PREMIERE WAS AT THE INTERNATIONAL FILM FESTIVAL ROTTERDAM FROM 30 JAN - 9 FEB 2025